Peter42306/SoccerPlayersTeamsPagination/README.md

 - View football teams and players
 - See which players and coaches belong to which team
-- Simple pagination for players by teams
+- Simple pagination for players by teams (for 11 players)
 - Use the seeded demo data

 ## Stack